Brunel-Visualization/Brunel/gallery/src/main/webapp/sample_data/README.md

-# Data Set Attributions
+# Data Set Attribution

 ### AirlineDelays.csv
 The original data came from the ASA Section on Statistical Computing and Statistical Graphics.
 The large data set shows many details on airline delay factors.
-This data shows a summarization of that data
+This data shows a summarization of that data.

 Original data: [http://stat-computing.org/dataexpo/2009/the-data.html](http://stat-computing.org/dataexpo/2009/the-data.html)